-The closeness of his dad is not the only thing Felipe experiences for a very first time on that vacation.
-He understands what love at first sight means, kisses a girl and befriends an older boy who teaches him about women and sex — a whole range of Coming-of-Age experiences that many may recall from their own childhoods.
+The closeness of his dad is not the only thing Felipe experiences for the first time on that vacation.
+He understands what love at first sight means, kisses a girl, and befriends an older boy who teaches him about women and sex — a whole range of Coming-of-Age experiences that many may recall from their own childhoods.

-The voice-over, first person narrative utilized in the film helps the audience to peek into Felipe’s mind, feel his innocence, his youthful confusion, fears, and hopes.
+The voice-over, first-person narrative utilized in the film helps the audience peek into Felipe’s mind, feel his innocence, youthful confusion, fears, and hopes.
 Jose Afonso Pimentel’s genuine performance as Felipe makes it easy for the viewer to identify with his character (regardless of age difference).
 The charismatic appearance of the young actor emits beauty and innocence, which like in the Spanish drama La lengua de las mariposas (Butterfly’s Tongue), evidences competent casting in the pre-production phase of the film.

 Visually the film is a masterpiece.
-Nothing pompous or unnecessary– just ingenious usage of lighting, colors, and subtle camerawork, all of which sustain the development of the story.
-This is heartwarming story is a pure Coming-of-Age narrative — so much so that Adeus, Pai is the film I would refer anyone to when asking for an example of the Coming-of-Age genre in cinema.
+Nothing pompous or unnecessary– just ingenious usage of lighting, colors, and subtle camerawork, all of which sustain the story’s development.
+This heartwarming story is a pure Coming-of-Age narrative — so much so that Adeus, Pai is the film I would refer anyone to when asking for an example of the Coming-of-Age genre in cinema.

 Classical music and melodic pop-rock comprise the film’s score.
-The theme song Nao Vou Ficar, by the Portuguese band Delfins, plays as the movie opens (and at several of its essential scenes), as part of its Diegesis (Diegetic sound is presented as originated from a source within the film’s world) This is another competent decision – and it greatly enhances the film’s mood – not only by how it sounds, but also by its lyrics (even if one reads them as part of the subtitles – as I did):
+In addition, the theme song Nao Vou Ficar, by the Portuguese band Delfins, plays as the movie opens (and at several of its essential scenes), as part of its Diegesis (Diegetic sound is presented as originated from a source within the film’s world).
+This is another competent decision – and it greatly enhances the film’s mood – not only by how it sounds but also by its lyrics (even if one reads them as part of the subtitles – as I did):

 If you have read this far, you may think that you know the film (even though I didn’t include any spoilers), but I guarantee that you will be surprised and moved several times before the final credits roll.
 Luís Filipe Rocha (who wrote the script and directed the film) has created a masterpiece that I highly recommend.

 “The world never changes.
-We change – when we grow up and stop dreaming.”
+But, we change – when we grow up and stop dreaming.”